Thalia33/learnGit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-I am learning how to use it.
-BUT